-The amendments will generally apply citywide, where the affected regulations are applicable.
+The amendments will apply citywide.

 B. ENVIRONMENTAL ELEMENTS

 1. Earth

 a.
 General description of the site (circle one): Flat, rolling, hilly, steep slopes, mountainous, other:

 The city has mixed topography from 0% up to 30% slopes.

 - b.
 What is the steepest slope on the site (approximate percent slope)?
 30% - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any prime farmland.